Religion in Sweden: 9th–12th century: Conversion to Catholicism

 The oldest evidence of Christian burial sites in Sweden are dated to the 6th century, but they are very few in number.
 The earliest documented campaign to Christianise the Swedes was made by the monk Ansgar (801–865).
 Making his first visit to Birka in 828–829, he was granted permission to build a church.
 In 831, he returned home and became Archbishop of Hamburg-Bremen, with responsibility for Christianity in the north.
 Around 850, he came back to Birka, where the original congregation had been shattered.
 Ansgar tried to reestablish it, but it only lasted a few years.

 Christianity first gained a hold in Västergötland, probably due to mercantile ties to the Christian Anglo-Saxon kingdoms in England.
 Remnants of a 9th-century church building has recently been excavated in Varnhem.
 The diocese of Skara, which is the oldest diocese in Sweden, emerged under the Archdiocese of Hamburg-Bremen, in the late 10th century.
 According to Adam of Bremen, the Christian king Olof Skötkonung, who ruled from c.
 995 to c.
 1022 was forced to limit Christian activities to the western province.
 When King Stenkil ascended to the throne in 1060 Christianity was firmly established throughout most of Sweden, although the people of Uppland, and probably Sodermanland, resisted the new religion.

 The last king adhering to the old religion was Blot-Sweyn, who reigned 1084–1087.
 A handful of local saints (canonized on diocesan level before the centralized process became normative in 1170–1200), folk saints and clerics were allegedly martyred as late as the 1120s, most of them in Sodermanland and Uppland.
-Under the reign of Eric the Saint (1150–1160) Christianity became an ideological factor of the state, and the First Swedish Crusade took place; it was a military expedition aimed at converting the Finns to Christianity and conquering Finland as Swedish territory.
-(However, no archeological data or written sources seem to support the legend.
-The diocese and bishop of Finland are not listed among their Swedish counterparts before the 1250s).
-A national church of Sweden was not organized until 1164, when the first archbishop of Uppsala received his pallium from the archbishop of Lund.
+Under the reign of Eric the Saint (1150–1160), Christianity became an ideological factor of the state and the First Swedish Crusade took place.
+The crusade was a military expedition aimed at converting the Finns to Christianity and conquering Finland as Swedish territory.
+A national church of Sweden was not established until 1164, when the first Archbishop of Uppsala received his pallium from the Archbishop of Lund.

 Pre-Reformation Swedish Catholic religious leaders – including Bridget of Sweden, founder of the continuously functioning Catholic Vadstena Abbey – continue to be held in high regard by the population as a whole.
 Her nunnery at Vadstena is one of Sweden's pre-eminent tourist attractions.